 Cinnamon Toast Crunch Granola

-This Cinnamon Toast Crunch Granola tastes just like the classic cereal, with cozy cinnamon flavor and crunchy clusters, but made in a healthier way.
-Perfect for sprinkling on yogurt, smoothie bowls, or as cereal.
-Vegan, gluten-free, and refined sugar-free, with an optional high-protein twist!
+This cinnamon toast crunch granola tastes just like the classic cereal, with cozy cinnamon flavor and crunchy clusters, but made healthier.
+Sprinkle on yogurt, smoothie bowls, or enjoy as cereal.
+Vegan, gluten-free, refined sugar-free, and a high-protein option!

 Ingredients